bjoelle/Poorly_dated_fossils_SI/code_files/README.txt

  - analysis contains the code for processing the results and calculating outcomes
  - figures contains the code for making the plots
  - simulation contains the simulation code
- - Rev_scripts contains the template Rev scripts used for running RevBayes
+ - Rev_scripts contains the template Rev scripts used for running RevBayes on the simulated data